 Change the oil and filter

-Before storing your car for an extended period of time, it is important to change the oil and filter.
+Before storing your car for an extended time, it is crucial to change the oil and filter.
 Used oil contains acids, moisture, and other byproducts of combustion, which can cause corrosion in the engine if left unchanged.

-To prevent this, we recommend that you change your oil and filter a few days prior to auto storage.
+We recommend changing your oil and filter a few days before auto storage to prevent this.
 Once the oil has been changed, drive the car for several miles to allow the new oil to circulate through the entire engine.
-By following these simple steps, you can help ensure that your car remains in good condition while it is in storage.
+By following these simple steps, you can help ensure that your car remains in good condition while in storage.

 Rotate the tires

-If your car will be in storage for more than a month, we recommend that you rotate the tires.
+If you are planning on storing your car for more than a month, we recommend that you rotate the tires.
 This will help to prevent flat spots from developing on the tires.

 Once the tires have been rotated, lower the car back down and tighten the lug nuts.
-Be sure to check the pressure in all four tires before driving the car again.
+Check the pressure in all four tires before driving the car again.

 Fill the gas tank

 As any car owner knows, regular maintenance is essential to keeping your vehicle in good condition.
-This is especially true if you plan to store your car for an extended period of time.
+This is especially true if you plan to store your car for an extended time.

-One important step in the vehicle storage process is to fill your gas tank.
+One crucial step in vehicle storage is filling your gas tank.
 This will help to prevent moisture and air from entering your tank and damaging your engine.
 In addition, it will help to keep your car's fuel system in good working order.

-Moreover, be sure to use a fuel stabilizer to keep the fuel from breaking down and forming varnish when it evaporates.
-This can clog your fuel injectors and carburettor and is harmful to your engine.
+Moreover, use a fuel stabilizer to keep the fuel from breaking down and forming varnish when it evaporates.
+This can clog your fuel injectors and carburetor and harm your engine.